Trilarion/opensourcegames/README.md

 # Open Source Games

 A collection of open source games sorted by genre.
 The projects are at least in beta stage with a code basis that builds into an executable demo.
 Related infos and tips geared toward building the games are collected here.
-Emphasis is for support on Windows, Linux and Android.
+Emphasis is on support on Windows, Linux and Android.

 Motivation: I want to improve the process of building open source games, maybe even rescuing some lost projects.
 I concentrate on the hardware/software platforms that I have access to.

+See also the list of [popular games on Github](https://github.com/leereilly/games) by Lee Reilly.

 ## Contributing